shubham-srivastava-goku/docker-netork-and-docker-compose/README.md

     docker-compose down to stop and remove all containers and network.
 It does not delete volumes by default.

     Use -v with it to remove volume too.

+    Use --build to rebuild the images used in docker